jeremiahmao/toddler-ai/README.md

 ## Quick Start

-**By default, Toddler AI uses the modern ViT + MiniLM architecture.** All training scripts automatically use Vision Transformer for vision and pretrained MiniLM for language understanding.
-Legacy FiLM-based architectures are deprecated.
+**Toddler AI now exclusively uses the ViT + MiniLM architecture.** All training requires Vision Transformer for vision and pretrained MiniLM for language understanding.
+Legacy GRU/FiLM architectures have been removed.

 ### 1. Generate Demonstrations (using the bot)